avelino/awesome-go/CONTRIBUTING.md

 Fill out the template in your PR with the links asked for.
 If you accidentally remove the PR template from the submission, you can find it [here](https://github.com/avelino/awesome-go/blob/main/.github/PULL_REQUEST_TEMPLATE.md).

+## Contributions to ``/impl`` - implementation of algorithms and utility programs

+Open a pull request against ```/impl``` directory that fix or add feature.

+- The pull request should add one and only feature or any fix.
+- You must make sure to test changes locally.
+- Assign @pacifiquem on the PR or Issue for quick review.

 ## Congrats, your project got accepted - what now?
 You are an outstanding project now!
 Feel encouraged to tell others about it by adding one of these badges: